August 2014. Pet Poop Primer. (it's not horrid!)

 Use that to your advantage.
 If you cannot find a dog to go on your

 platform, well men...
-I've heard some fellas (who prefer anonymity
+I have heard some fellas (who prefer anonymity

 for some reason) have marked the platform and the dog has copied the

-Life is good afloat for my Skipper, though I do
+Life is good afloat for my Skipper.
+I am so thankful for her.

 dinner is on the stove.
-Perhaps later tonight I'll take her to dirt
+Perhaps later tonight I shall take her to dirt

 for a walk.
 It will be cooler then.